 Sophomore Review Examination

 The purpose of the Sophomore Review (MUSI 0003) is to assess the progress made by each music major during his or her first two years of study.
-Students will enroll in MUSI 0003 at the end of the fourth semester (after earning about 60 semester hours of applicable music credit toward their degree) and be concurrently enrolled in MUSI 2323 Theory IV and MUSI 2123 Theory IV Lab.
+Students will enroll in MUSI 0003 at the end of the fourth semester (after earning about 60 semester hours of applicable music credit toward their degree) and be concurrently enrolled in MUSI 2323 Theory IV and MUSI 2023 Theory IV Lab.
 Transfer students with 60 hours or more of transfer credit must take the Sophomore Review Examination at the end of their first semester after being admitted to the Department of Music.
-It consists of four parts: 1) A well-written essay re: choice of major and career path; 2) A student performance in a Department of Music Forum; 3) An interview with Sophomore Review Committee; 4) The Cumulative Theory Exam (covering Theory I, II, III, IV).
+It consists of four parts: 1) A well-written essay regarding their choice of major and career path; 2) A student performance in a Department of Music Forum; 3) An interview with Sophomore Review Committee; 4) performance of a self-prepared selection on their jury.
 Each student will have a maximum of two attempts to pass all sections of Sophomore Review (pass / fail grade).
 As the required “gateway” course to all upper level (MUSI 3000 and 4000) courses, failure to pass all four parts of MUSI 0003 after two attempts will require the student to consider an alternative major degree program with the only option of a minor in music.
 Please refer to the current Department of Music Handbook for further details.

 Jury Examinations In Music